snowdriftcoop/snowdrift/BUILD.md

 *Note:* SnowdriftEmailDaemon won't build on Windows, so the `stack test` will fail.
 Building, running, and working on the site might still work otherwise.

-### Virtual Machine options / Vagrant

-Anyone could use a Virtual Machine with a system known to work and then follow the steps for that system, working entirely within the VM.

-Alternatively, to better *integrate* with your existing system, we offer an option with [Vagrant].
-Our Vagrant instance uses a Debian system preset with our core dependencies.
-Vagrant then allows the build to work in the virtual machine while you continue using your regular text editor, file system, web browser etc.

-*Note 2015/08/31: Vagrant won't work well until updated to work with Stack.*

 ## Get the Snowdrift code

 Once the dependencies are installed, clone the Snowdrift code to your computer.